4bumuhammad/visualstudiocode-download-install-extension-offline/README.md

     <img src="./ss_001_marketplace_vsc.png" alt="ss_001_marketplace_vsc" style="display: block; margin: 0 auto;">
 </p>

-- `2.` Click on the extension in which you’re interested.
-This will open a page that shows more details about the extension, including a brief description, the publisher’s name, tabs that show some FAQs, and a complete version changelog.
+- `2.` Click on the “Download Extension” button on the right side of the page.
+Don’t click on the “Install” button on the top, as it will begin to install the extension on the current device.

 <p align="center">
     <img src="./ss_002_download_extension.png" alt="ss_002_download_extension" style="display: block; margin: 0 auto;">